dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

             .mark_circle(clip=True, size=100)
             .add_selection(mouseover_selection)
             .encode(
-                # Disable the legends for points to ensure the legend uses the line shape and a continuous scale if applicable.
+                # Disable the legend for points to ensure the legend uses the line shape and a continuous scale if applicable.
+See in particular https://github.com/vega/vega-lite/issues/6258
                 # We don't use legend_selection for points.
 If we do, it seems to break legend interactivity in weird ways on non-faceted charts.
                 legend_channel_fn(False),
                 fillOpacity=alt.condition(mouseover_selection, alt.value(0.3), alt.value(0)))